 Why should I buy a telematics policy?

 It may well be the cheapest type of policy that you can get.
 Possibly even the only one.
-Those who benefit the most are drivers that the insurers consider to be high risk,including young drivers, those with little or no motoring experience, or those with an above-average record of accidents or convictions.
+Those who benefit the most are drivers that the providers consider to be high risk,including young drivers, those with little or no motoring experience, or those with an above-average record of accidents or convictions.

 There are other advantages though.
-If you had a serious accident your device might detect this and not only inform your insurers of the fact but also give your precise location.
+If you had a serious accident your device might detect this and not only inform your providers of the fact but also give your precise location.
 It may also be designed to act as a tracker to help recover your vehicle if it was ever stolen.